get_Db_index estimates the BPc index sensu Querios et al., 2013 and Solan et al., 2004.

 MWTL for the data sets

-mapBtrait for simple plotting functions
+map_key for simple plotting functions

-getDensity for functions working with density data
+get_density for functions working with density data

-getTraitDensity for functions operating on density and trait data.
+get_trait_density for functions operating on density and trait data.

-extendTrait for functions working with traits
+extend_trait for functions working with traits

 References